BootzenKatzen/Adventure/README.md

 So the second attempt (still available in prototypes) each call was a function, so I could call them individually instead of going farther and farther over with if statemnts.
 This also made it easier to call back to other decisions.

-Now I'm on the 3rd iteration, attempting to add a GUI with tkinter, which has also been quite the learning process.
+On the 3rd iteration, I tried attempting to add a GUI with tkinter, which has also been quite the learning process.
 I had to completely switch around how I thought about the choices in order to make the buttons work.
 But I'm slowly getting there.

+Now I'm on the 4th iteration.
+I was really struggling with my previous GUI trying to change the functions for the buttons and such.
+So I got a little help, and now it works much better.
+I even added a way to revisit previous choices so you can skip ahead to where you left off.

 If you want to test it by all means, go ahead.
 It SHOULD be playable - though the current file doesn't have much actual content yet.